-I came across amazing Mesa Arch which I named “Rugged Serenity” when traveling the southwest.
-Stopping into art galleries along the way, I was looking for other examples of wall art landscape, rather than Sedona landscape paintings in oil or acrylic.
-I always like seeing different artist renditions of canvas prints.
-That’s when I came across this view of Mesa Arch, in Canyonlands National Park.
+I came across the fabulous Mesa Arch, which I named “Rugged Serenity” when traveling the southwest.
+Stopping into art galleries along the way, I looked for other examples of wall art landscape rather than a contemporary Sedona landscape painting in oil or acrylic.
+I always like seeing different artists’ renditions of canvas prints.
+That’s when I came across this view of Mesa Arch in Canyonlands National Park.

 Rugged Serenity – Moab, UT

 Moab is a city in eastern Utah, and It’s a gateway to massive red rock formations in Arches National Park.
-Southwest, Canyonlands National Park features mesas and buttes carved by the Green and Colorado rivers, plus Native American rock art.
-It’s a crazy world when you find Dinosaur tracks at sites like Bull Canyon Overlook and Copper Ridge.
-In the city, delight-in collections at the Museum of Moab include dinosaur bones and archaeological artifacts.
-Moab attracts a large number of tourists every year, mostly visitors to the nearby Arches and Canyonlands national parks.
+Southwest Canyonlands National Park features mesas and buttes carved by the Green and Colorado rivers, plus Native American rock art.
+It’s a crazy world to find Dinosaurs tracks at Bull Canyon Overlook and Copper Ridge sites.
+Amazingly the Sedona landscape has taken over as the most popular place to mountain bike.
 The town is a popular base for mountain bikers who ride the extensive network of trails.
-Amazingly the Sedona landscape has taken over as the most popular place to mountain bike.
 The Slickrock Trail is for off-roaders who come for the annual Moab Jeep Safari.
 A yearly event hosted by the Red Rock 4-Wheelers off-road club, where 4-wheelers begin to challenge the rough terrain of the backcountry in the Moab, Utah area.

 Canyonlands invites you to explore a wilderness of countless canyons and fantastically formed buttes like the landscape painting I created here.
-Carved by the Colorado River and its tributaries.
-Rivers divide the park into four districts: Island in the Sky, The Needles, The Maze, and the rivers themselves.
+The Colorado River and its tributaries carved them.
+Rivers divide the park into four districts: Island in the Sky, The Needles, The Maze, and the rivers.
 These areas share a primitive painted desert atmosphere, but each offers different opportunities for sightseeing and adventure.
-This image and other Sedona Landscape paintings, Fire in the Sky, Sailing Sedona’s Sky, Bell Rock Vortex, Rabbit Ears, Sky of Grace, available as a large canvas print as well as it is on metal.
+This image and other Sedona Landscape paintings are available as a large canvas print or metal.